arnelenero/simpler-state/docs/recipe-plugins.md

 entityObj = entity(initialValue, meta)
 ```

-Here's an example that allows our logger plug-in to identify the `counter` entity by its name in the console logs:
+Here's an example that allows our logger plug-in to label the `counter` entity by its name in the console logs:
 ```js
 export const counter = entity(0, { name: 'counter' })
 ```